rmorshea/rmorshea.github.io/docs/articles/2021/idom-react-but-its-python/article.md

 At a glance, the similarities between IDOM and React are rather striking.
-Below is a React component which defines a simple `Slideshow` displaying an image that updates when a user clicks on it.
-Immediately following that is the same view implemented in Python using IDOM:
+Below is a React component which defines a simple `Slideshow` displaying an image that updates when a user clicks on it:

 ```jsx
 import React, { useState } from react;